zigster64/zig-zag-zoe/README.md

 Audio support on iOS + Safari is a lost cause - can fix it, but it requires a lot of JS code, and I figure that is outside the scope of a nice clean Zig application that Im trying to build here.

-There may also be a persistent bug where the CPU suddenly spikes to 100% and stays there - at least it does on AWS, but only after 2-3 days running.
-Dont know if its fixed yet, but still looking into that.

-Would appreciate any feedback on how to debug that in a running docker container on AWS :)

 Also appreciate any other thrashing / trying to break the application, as it all helps make the Zig http ecosystem much more robust.
 Thanks.